M-RBR/M-RBR/README.md

 ---

-## 🧠 About Me
+## 🐈 About Me

 Hey there!
-I'm a junior web developer based in Berlin, currently enrolled in an intensive five-month full-time coding bootcamp at Code Academy Berlin.
+I'm a junior web developer based in Berlin, currently enrolled in an intensive five-month, full-time coding bootcamp at Code Academy Berlin. 🐈

-- 🧑‍💻 Currently working on: a Travel Bucket List app with React + Firebase
+🧑‍💻 I'm currently building a Travel Bucket List app using React and Firebase

-- 🌱  Next up: diving into backend development
+⭐ Next up: diving deeper into backend development

-- 🎓 Background: Humanities → Tech (ask me about it!)
+🎓 I hold a PhD in Philosophy and bring over ten years of experience in academic research at universities

+🧑‍🎓 In addition to programming languages, I'm passionate about natural languages.
-- 🎯 My native language is Dutch 🇳🇱 and I'm fluent in English 🇬🇧 and German 🇩🇪.
+  - I'm a native Dutch speaker 🇳🇱
+  - Fluent in English 🇬🇧 and German 🇩🇪
+  - Over the years, I’ve studied Ancient Greek, Latin, Hebrew, Syriac, Arabic, French, Italian, and Spanish at varying levels.

 ---

 ## 🛠 Tech Stack